edbarnes01/SwiftUI/Walkthroughs/Gestures/Walkthrough.md

 ```

 I also defined the width of our ZStack to be the screen width. ***REMEMBER*** that the ZStack offset needs to be negative because your're moving all 3 pages in order to display the correct one in the viewport.

+## Swipe Gesture

+Well that was a lot of buildup, hats off if you stayed with me for all that.
+Our gesture needs to do two things:
+- Drag the page in real time
+- Switch pages when the drag ends if certain conditions are met